Please support on UPI m.manaja@paytm

 'Wana join my after-party?'

 Mr.Picked-you-up was tall.
 Nice build and broad shoulders.
 Was wearing boring two shade shirt with lavender and gold tints.
 You know, those that reflect and change colors under the light?
+Holographic?
 Maybe they call it party wear.
 Had those sparkling watches that looked freaking expensive.
 You know, those that scream EXPENSIVE.
-Carried a huge phone like mine.
+But I'm hardcore Titan loyal (deshbhakti, you know).
+And also, the Titan jingle, the TC with the professor opening the gift as the class chimed in together...the nostalgia.
+He carried a huge phone like mine.
 Come to think of it, his face was kind of cute.

 'But what do I know about you Mr.Picked-you-up?'